 ~ President Barack Obama, March 7, 2015, at the 50th anniversary of the Selma to Montgomery marches.

 Above, the view from the bridge, looking towards downtown Selma.
 Give nature a foothold and it will take over.
-There’s a rustic, rundown charm to Selma that gets under my skin.
+There’s a rustic, rundown charm to Selma that gets under your skin.
 The more of its story that I learn, the more time I spend there, the more I want to see it succeed.

 The visit to Selma happened because of biscuits.
 It began with a visit to Marion, a town about 30 minutes away, for Chef Scott Peacock’s Biscuit Experience.
-On that trip, I stayed at Reverie mansion, upstairs from the Biscuit Kitchen, in a bed made before automobiles roamed the earth.
+On that trip, I stayed at Reverie mansion, upstairs from the Biscuit Kitchen, in a bed crafted before automobiles roamed the earth.

 Welcome to Selma

 “When people come to Selma, they tend to come with preconceptions, it is almost impossible not to.
 What happened in Selma Changed Our World, for us living here is being reminded and defined by our very worst day, a day when humanity showed its best and worst, a day of Systemic Hate, a day that shows what humanity is capable of doing to one another.

 “It is so very important or us to hold on to this World Changing Story, but at times it feels as if this burden is too heavy…So I ask you to come to Selma, who has held this story for the world, with an Open Heart and LOVE as your Intent.

 “When we are LOVED and not shared we will HEAL and when we HEAL, WE WILL CHANGE THE WORLD AGAIN!”